Discovery

 While creating our insights, we also wanted to make a user journeymap.
 However, I thought it would be beneficial to map the pain points to each step of the packing process.
 Different physical stressors and injuries are accrued at different stages, so visualizing them all would help us target pain points better for solutioning.

-I wanted to create low-stakes depictions of our four main ideas for concept validation with our client.
+I drew low-stakes depictions of our four main ideas using Adobe Photoshop for concept validation with our client.

 We moved forward with the smart table and rigger dashboard

 We designed two testing protocols: one for testing the dashboard, and one for testing the overall flow of the new solution ecosystem.
 The dashboard user testing involved think-aloud protocol and semi-structured interviews.
 We wanted to test if riggers understood how to navigate the dashboard, and their understanding and reaction to the displayed metrics.
-For testing the system flow, we instructed them broadly on how to use the new system, then observed their behavior as they packed with our prototype conductive strip, scanner, lights, and dashboard.
+For testing the system flow, we instructed them broadly on how to use the new system using my 3D renders, then observed their behavior as they packed with our prototype conductive strip, scanner, lights, and dashboard.
 After, we asked them questions about the process in a semi-structured interview.

 The embedded dashboard would break

-We constantly had to move our iPad, i.e the "embedded dashboard", out of the way while riggers worked to avoid damage.
-Riggers also gave feedback that anything fragile near the pack table would break.
+We kept having to move our iPad (the "embedded dashboard"), out of the way while riggers worked to avoid damage.
+Riggers confirmed that anything fragile near the pack table would break.

 The overall flow was streamlined